 What is iOS?

 IOS stands for iPhone operating system.
 It is a proprietary mobile operating system of Apple for its handheld.
-It supports Objective-C, C, C++, Swift programming language.
+It supports Objective-C, C, C++, and Swift programming languages.
 It is based on the Macintosh OS X. After Android, it is the world’s second most popular mobile operating system.
 Many of Apple’s mobile devices, including the iPhone, iPad, and iPod, run on this operating system.
 To control the device, iOS employs a multi-touch interface, such as sliding your finger across the screen to advance to the next page or pinching your fingers to zoom in or out of the screen.

-Looking for Mobile Development Jobs ?
+Looking for Mobile Development Jobs?
 This blog post gives you all the information you need!

 Features of IOS Platform

 iOS has become popular because of its prominent features.
 The following are the popular features of iOS.
-Let’s get into details.
+Let’s get into the details.

 - Social Media: Sharing content and displaying an activity stream are just a few of the ways iOS makes it simple to integrate social network interactions into the app.

-- In-App purchase: In-app purchases, which are available on all Apple platforms, provides users with additional material and services, such as digital items(iOS, iPadOS, macOS, watchOS), subscriptions, and premium content, right within the app.
+- In-App purchase: In-app purchases, which are available on all Apple platforms, provide users with additional material and services, such as digital items(iOS, iPadOS, macOS, watchOS), subscriptions, and premium content, right within the app.
 You may even use the App Store to promote and sell in-app purchases.

 - Game Center: Game Center, Apple’s social gaming network, adds even more pleasure and connection to your games.
 Game Center provides access to features such as leaderboards, achievements, multiplayer capability, a dashboard, and more.

 - Notification Center: Notification Center is a feature in iOS that shows you all of your app alerts in one place.
 Rather than needing immediate resolution, it displays notifications until the user completes an associated action.
-However we can control the notification settings.
+However, we can control the notification settings.

 - Accelerometer: An accelerometer is a device that detects changes in velocity along a single axis.
 A three-axis accelerometer is built into every iOS device, providing acceleration readings in each of the three axes.
 LIS302DL 3-axis MEMS-based accelerometer is used in the original iPhone and first-generation iPod touch.